 NWDAF：

-Enhances the existing WLAN performance analytics, and reports it per UE granularity according to the request from the AF.
+Enhances the existing WLAN performance analytics to WLAN performance analytics per UE granularity, which contains the start time, duration, quality and performance of WLAN connection (e.g. the proportion of time the signal quality is above the threshold) per UE location, and reports it per UE granularity according to the request from the AF.

 Collects data from corresponding data provider(s) to derive the enhanced WLAN performance analytics.